nipunpruthi/nipunpruthi.github.io/content/about.md

 ShowPostNavLinks: false
 ---

-# About Me

 Hey, I'm **Nipun**! 👋

 I'm a backend engineer, skating enthusiast, and avid traveller.
-I've done my bachelors from **Indian Institute of Technology, Roorkee** and have been building distributed systems for 5+ years.
+I've done my bachelors from **Indian Institute of Technology(IIT), Roorkee** and have been building distributed systems for 5+ years.

 Currently working as **Senior Software Engineer at [Ixigo](https://www.ixigo.com)**, India's largest Online Travel Agency (OTA) by user count, where I architect systems that handle millions of travel searches daily.